 either brown or greys.
 A soft eyeliner, (brown or black) smudged

 close to the base of you lashes on your upper lid will make

-your eyelashes appear thicker and, in conjunction with a little
+your eyelashes appear thicker.
+In conjunction with a little

 grey or dark brown shadow applied with a thin brush at the base

-of your lower lashes, will subtly define your eyes perfectly
+of your lower lashes, it will subtly define your eyes perfectly

 for the photos.
 I use black WATERPROOF mascara on just about